JimmyKenMerchant/RaspberryPi/README.md

 	push {r4-r7,lr}
 ```

-* If you assign r1 before r3, the value of x_coord becomes zero.
-Assigning r1 after r3 prevents this odd.
+* Lines written above naming registers.
+Check that x_coord is r1.
+If you substitute a value for r1 before r3, the value of x_coord becomes zero.
+Substituting for r1 after r3 prevents this odd.

 ```assembly
 	/* Set Location to Render the Character */